Domain size asymptotics for Markov logic networks: Markov logic networks versus the uniform distribution

-In this section we define the notion of a Markov logic network over $\sigma$ and the probability distribution that it defines on $\mbW_n$ for each $n \in \mbbN^+$.
-The first part of the main result of this section, Theorem~\ref{with high probability there are few violations}, is that if $\mbbM$ is an MLN with $\varphi(x_1, \ldots, x_\nu)$ as its only soft contraint with positive weight $w$, then, with probability approaching 1 as $n\to\infty$, the number of $\nu$-tuples of elements that violate $\varphi(x_1, \ldots, x_\nu)$ in a random structure from $\mbW_n$ is less or equal to $rn^\rho/w$.
-The second part of the same theorem tells that, with the uniform distribution on $\mbW_n$, if $\nu > \rho$ then the probability of the same event tends to~0, so the two distributions behave in ``opposite ways'' if $\nu > \rho$.
-In order to prove the second part of Theorem~\ref{with high probability there are few violations} we need a result which is a combination of results from \cite{Gle} and \cite{KL}.
-Theorem~\ref{with high probability there are few violations} will be used to prove the main result of Section~\ref{MLNs that favour graphs with few triangles}, Theorem~\ref{lower bound of probability of triangle-free graphs}.
-Finally we give a technical (but useful) lemma that states that for every quantifier-free MLN $\mbbM$ over $\sigma$ there is a quantifier-free MLN $\mbbM'$ such that, for all $n$, $\mbbM$ and $\mbbM'$ determine the same distribution on $\mbW_n$ and $\mbbM'$ has a specific ``normal form''.
+Theorem~\ref{with high probability there are few violations} gives more information about how $\mbX_n$ can be chosen.
+It shows that $\mbbP_n^\mbbM$ and $\mbbP_n^{uni}$ behaves in opposite ways with respect to the probability of sampling a possible world with very few $\nu$-tuples violating the soft constraint.

+Finally in this section, we give a technical (but useful) lemma that states that for every quantifier-free MLN $\mbbM$ over $\sigma$ there is a quantifier-free MLN $\mbbM'$ such that, for all $n$, $\mbbM$ and $\mbbM'$ determine the same distribution on $\mbW_n$ and $\mbbM'$ has a specific ``normal form''.
 This lemma will be used in Section~\ref{Colour distributions expressible with quantifier-free MLNs}